Atlantic campaign of 1806: Willaumez in the Caribbean

 While Willaumez was distracted by his missing ship, Cochrane had finished preparing the convoy.
 Unable to delay its departure any longer, he sent 109 large merchant ships eastwards under the protection of one small ship of the line, two frigates and two sloops, a significantly inferior force to the one under Willaumez.
 The convoy passed across Willaumez's cruising ground during August while the French admiral was to the north searching for Vétéran, and by the time he returned the convoy was far to the east, was well on its journey to Britain.
-Willaumez's absence also meant that he missed a potential encounter with Admiral Warren, who had returned to the Atlantic in search of Willaumez following his victory over Linois in March.
+Willaumez's absence also meant that he missed a potential encounter with Warren's squadron, which had returned to the Atlantic in search of Willaumez following its victory over Linois in March.
 Warren had sailed from Spithead on 4 June and by 12 July had anchored at Barbados.
 During August he searched for Willaumez in the eastern Bahamas but failed to discover the French squadron, which at that time was still searching for Vétéran far to the north.